matrix-org/synapse/README.rst

 The best place to get started is our
 `guide for contributors <https://matrix-org.github.io/synapse/latest/development/contributing_guide.html>`_.
-This is part of our larger `documentation <https://matrix-org.github.io/synapse/latest>`_, which includes information for synapse developers as well as synapse administrators.
+This is part of our larger `documentation <https://matrix-org.github.io/synapse/latest>`_, which includes

+information for Synapse developers as well as Synapse administrators.
 Developers might be particularly interested in:

 * `Synapse's database schema <https://matrix-org.github.io/synapse/latest/development/database_schema.html>`_,